remotomasi/ngrib/README.md

 # ngrib
-Download of weather data directly from NOAA
+Download of weather data directly from NOAA using bash.

 ### Prerequisites

-To execute the program you need to install wgrib
+To execute the program you need to install wgrib.

 ## Author